 I recall acquiring my first guide to birds when I was about 9 years old–it was a paperback and had a photo of an American Robin against blue sky on the front cover.
-I now have several bird guides to replace it, including Ibird on my Galaxy S III phone.
+I now have several bird guides to replace it, including Ibird and Audubon Birds on my cell phone.
 A lot of time has passed but I still feel like that 9 year-old kid when it comes to birds and wildlife.

 I’d like to explain the layout of the home page and how to get around this website.
 As is customary with most sites, the top gray bar has links to my photo Galleries, my Articles, The Blog, Videos, some of my favorite Links, and my About page.